16 Best Gaming Headsets – Gaming Headphones in 2017

 There are three models in this class: SteelSeries Arctis 3, 5, and 7.
 Each version features some small differences, yet maintains a high level of quality and value.

-In our opinion Arctis 5 is best value for money of all three.
+In our opinion Arctis 5 is the best value for money of all the three.

 - Very comfortable headband design